AI vs Traditional Video Production 2026

 Traditional video production costs are well-documented and relatively predictable, though they vary significantly by market, complexity, and quality tier.

 The cost floor is high.
-Even a minimal professional production — single camera, small crew, simple location, minimal post-production — starts at $3,000-$5,000 for a short-form piece.
+Even a minimal professional production (single camera, small crew, simple location, minimal post-production) starts at $3,000 to $5,000 for a short-form piece.
 This reflects the irreducible minimums: skilled professionals cost money, equipment rentals cost money, and time in post-production costs money.

 Post-production is often underestimated.
 Brands frequently budget generously for production days and then discover that editing, color grading, sound design, motion graphics, and revision cycles cost as much as or more than the shoot itself.